Building the Future of Biodefense

 ADVISORY

-Recommendation: Dengue is endemic in Pakistan, with cases typically peaking in September to November.
-Organizations should reduce mosquito habitats by eliminating sources of standing water and applying insecticides to outdoor water storage containers.
+Recommendation: Usutu virus is a mosquito-borne virus similar to West Nile virus, which primarily causes disease in birds but can infect people.
+The emergence of the Usutu virus in Europe does not require new actions.
+Organizations should continue to take actions to reduce mosquito populations and habitats at their facilities.
+This includes eliminating sources of standing water and applying insecticides to outdoor water storage containers.
 Employees can reduce infection risk by wearing clothing that covers skin, using mosquito repellents, and emptying standing water.

 ADVISORY